falstaff1288/terraform_aws/01-scaling-groups/README.md

 - [security-group](https://registry.terraform.io/modules/terraform-aws-modules/security-group/aws/latest)

 ## Notes
+- Version of *Terraform* used in this lab: `Terraform v0.14.7`
 - The AWS credentials are loaded outside Terraform.
-They can be configured via environnement variables or various other methods
+They can be configured via environnement variables or various other methods.
+> My credentials are in the file `~/.aws/credentials`
 - The Terraform state file is saved in a S3 bucket.
 See the file `versions.tf`.
 Modify the bucket and name file if needed
 - The SSH keypair configured for the EC2 instances needs to be defined in the file `variables.tf` with the following code structure :
 ```